DaniFabi24/UPC_PyGame/README.md

 ## Running the Simulation

 You have two main ways to run the simulation: all at once using the `run_game.sh` script, or step by step by manually launching the server and then the agents.

-### Running the Simulation at once (with `run_game.sh`)
+### Running the Simulation (with `run_game.sh`)

-This script provides a convenient way to start the entire simulation, including the server, visualizer, and a specified number of agents, in one go.
+This script provides a convenient way to start the entire simulation, including the server, visualizer, and all agent scripts found in the `agents/` folder.
+*Note:* You can add your own agent scripts to this folder to participate in the simulation.

 1.  **Ensure the script is executable:**
     ```bash